Voice assistants begin to answer credit questions

 Devices step into personal finance: 'Alexa, what's my card balance?'

-“Alexa (or Siri or Cortana), what’s my credit card balance?”
+“Alexa (or Siri or Cortana), pay my credit card bill.”

 It sounds like something out of a science fiction movie: Ask, and a robot responds with the amounts of your most recent credit card transactions or the due date of your next payment.